Synthetic Marijuana Rehab Colorado & Addiction Treatment

 - Recurring chest pains

 - Sudden muscle contractions and spasms

 How do synthetic cannabinoids affect the users brain?

-Natural marijuana and synthetic marijuana have one similarity.
-They both work on the same receptors as tetrahydrocannabinol which is the known potent and mind-altering component in marijuana.
+Natural marijuana and synthetic marijuana have one similarity: They both work on the same receptors as tetrahydrocannabinol, which is the most plentiful, potent mind-altering component in marijuana.